-Secure a generator while camping
+how to secure a generator while camping?

 Table of Contents

+You can go camping without a portable power generator, but it’s not a good idea.
 You can run appliances, a converter charger on your RV, or extra lighting around your campsite with a generator.

 The problem with generators is that they are the most commonly stolen item at campsites.
 They are designed for portability and are easy to grab and run unless secured.

 Securing a generator seems like an easy task, right?
 If you’re smart about protecting it, rest assured someone will be creative and overcome your efforts.
+Because there are some ways to make it secure/safe enough to make stealing challenging, a would-be thief will move on to easier stealing.

-Start safe before you travel
+Be safe before you travel

 Whether it’s protecting your RV generator or camping generator, it always starts when you’re planning a trip.

 Before heading out, do in-depth research online and offline about where you will be dry camping.
-Ask friends, family and colleagues about campsites.
+Ask friends, family, and colleagues about campsites.
+In addition to information about hiking locations or activities, look for information about vandalism or other threats to previous campers.

 If you’re an experienced dry camper, plan two different sites so you can move to another one in case you would like to change the way your campsite is.

+Talk to campers around you once you’ve settled in at your desired campsite.
 Try to figure out what kind of people you’ll be camping around.
 Neighbors have been known to steal things many times.
+If you notice your neighbors acting strangely, move your campsite.

-How to secure/protect your generator when camping
+how to secure/protect your generator when camping

 Generators used in campsites or located in RVs can be secured with cables, chains, sirens, and bolt-on brackets.
 You can attach the generator to a unique rack, trailer hitch, or bracket on the trailer or truck bed.